July 5, 2022 | Business insights

 Other organizational policies may also need adjustment for hybrid or remote employees, including factors such as expense reimbursement, work hours, synchronous vs. asynchronous work, leave of absences, privacy, and data security.
 To prevent any financial, employee, and organizational inconsistency, make sure you clearly communicate all expectations with remote employees, and that they agree to abide by the remote or hybrid work policy.

 New remote and hybrid work models require different tech investments than on-site models.
 The requirements now extend beyond the standard office desktop and internet connection.
 However, many of these changes need not require an increased budget—rather, take the time to reallocate your tech investments.
 For example, money from hardware budgets can now flow to other areas, such as improved collaboration tools and network security.

 Companies that downsize physical office centers can redirect property and utility cost savings towards IT infrastructure.
 Cloud computing tools, security technologies, digital tools and remote training will better retain employees and prepare your company to be successful in today’s environment and the future.

-Partnering with an expert in business financial solutions like Wisconsin Bank & Trust can help you manage your cashflow and your balance sheet to meet the needs of your new workforce model.
+Partnering with an expert in business financial solutions like Wisconsin Bank & Trust, a division of HTLF Bank can help you manage your cashflow and your balance sheet to meet the needs of your new workforce model.